-Equipment, Facilities and Employee Hygiene
+Equipment, Facilities, and Employee Hygiene

-9 CFR 416.3-416.5; M.S.
+9 CFR 416.3-416.5, M.S.
 31A.15

 Employees processing wild game products must adhere to hygienic practices to prevent the contamination of products.
 This includes wearing clean and proper attire during processing and other operations.

-Equipment and facilities used for wild game processing must be clean, and well maintained.
+Equipment and facilities used for wild game processing must be clean and well maintained.
 Specific considerations include the following:

-Thorough cleaning and sanitizing of all facilities and equipment after any wild game processing and before the equipment is used for preparing any products for sale, i.e. Inspected (USDA, or MN Equal to) or Retail products.
-Equipment is clean and sanitized prior to the start of daily meat production.
-If equipment is used for Retail or Inspected products in the beginning of the day and then used for wild game products at the end of the day, the equipment does not need to be cleaned prior to wild game processing.
+- Thorough cleaning and sanitizing of all facilities and equipment must take place after any wild game processing and before the equipment is used for preparing any products for sale, i.e., before it is used for inspected (USDA or MN equal to) or retail products. - Equipment must be clean and sanitized prior to the start of daily meat production. - If equipment is used for retail or inspected products in the beginning of the day and then used for wild game products at the end of the day, the equipment does not need to be cleaned prior to wild game processing.

-Separating Wild Game Products and Processing Activities from Retail or Inspected Products 9 CFR 303.1(a)(2)(ii),(iv); M.S.
+Separating Wild Game Products and Processing Activities from Retail or Inspected Products

+9 CFR 303.1(a)(2)(ii) & (iv), M.S.
 31A.15